Cauda Equina Syndrome Claims

 A

 Furthermore, CES often forces partners into new roles, particularly when one becomes the primary caregiver for the other.
-This shift can significantly alter the dynamics of the relationship, as partners may struggle with the balance between caregiving duties and maintaining a healthy, reciprocal partnership.
+This shift can significantly alter the dynamics of the relationship, as partners may struggle with the balance between caregiving duties and maintaining a healthy, reciprocal partnership of equals.
 The physical and emotional demands placed on the carer can lead to burnout, while the person affected by cauda equina syndrome might feel a sense of dependency.

 To learn more about these issues and the support available to those affected, take a look at our guide to how cauda equina syndrome affects relationships.